You’re stuck trying to figure out if HubSpot or Capsule CRM is the better choice for your business in 2025.

 - Data Migration: Check how easily you can import data from existing tools or Excel sheets.

-- Customization: Ensure the crms can be tailored to your specific business processes.
+- Customization: Ensure the crm solutions can be tailored to your specific business processes.

 - Mobile Access: Verify if the crm system offers a mobile app for on-the-go access.

-- Support & Training: Evaluate the quality of customer support and available training resources.
+- Support & Training: Evaluate the quality of customer support and available training resources in multiple sales pipelines.

 - Security Compliance: Confirm the provider’s security certifications and compliance with industry standards.

-- Automation: How much of your day-to-day tasks can be automated?
+- Automation: How much of day-to-day tasks can be automated for sales team?

 So, which one wins?